Teal independents: Criticism and opposition

 Because many teal independents contested the 2022 election in seats that were generally considered to be Liberal Party strongholds, multiple incumbent and former Liberal politicians were highly critical of the movement in the months prior: Christopher Pyne accused the teal independents of deliberately seeking to consign the Liberal Party to long-term opposition by targeting moderate centrist voters; Josh Frydenberg and Tim Wilson, who were both directly opposed by teal independent candidates, criticised the movement's open association with Climate 200 and called them "fake independents" and "so-called independents"; and Morrison argued that sending teal independents to the federal parliament would have a negative impact on Australia's political stability.
 Former Prime Minister John Howard criticized the teal independents, calling them "anti-Liberal groupies" and stating that they are "...posing as independents".

 Independent MP Dai Le, along with Mayor of Fairfield Frank Carbone have formed the Dai Le and Frank Carbone Network, which is explicitly against the teal independents.

 Impact

+In Australian politics

+The Teal independents had most success winning traditionally Liberal seats in metropolitan areas showing an urban–rural political divide.
+In November 2022, the word "teal" was chosen by Macquarie Dictionary as its Word of the Year.

+International politics

 In England, the local party Independents for Dorset was inspired by the localism of the teal independents.

-In November 2022, the word "teal" was chosen by Macquarie Dictionary as its Word of the Year.